 10 Practical Tips To Improve Your Nonprofit's Newsletter

 A newsletter is a very simple yet powerful way to keep in touch with your community.
-There is huge potential for nonprofit organizations who know how to harness the power of good communication!
+There is huge potential for organizations that know how to harness the power of nonprofit email!

 - Define the Objective